IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_keyprotect.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `instance_name` - (Required, String) The name of your Key Protect instance.
-You should choose an entry from the list provided based on the selected region and resource group. e.g: Key Protect-01.
+	* `instance_name` - (Required, String) The name of the Key Protect service instance.
 	  * Constraints: The value must match regular expression `/\\S/`.
-	* `name` - (Required, String) Enter a name for this tool integration.
-This name is displayed on your toolchain.
+	* `location` - (Required, String) The IBM Cloud location where the Key Protect service instance resides.
-	* `region` - (Required, String) Region.
+	* `name` - (Required, String) The name used to identify this tool integration.
+Secret references include this name to identify the secrets store where the secrets reside.
+All secrets store tools integrated into a toolchain should have a unique name to allow secret resolution to function properly.
-	* `resource_group` - (Required, String) Resource group.
+	* `resource_group_name` - (Required, String) The name of the resource group where the Key Protect service instance resides.
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.